 Euroa Goods Shed

 As we progressed the Reference Design in Euroa, we became aware the Goods Shed needs to be removed to enable these modifications.
-An independent assessment has detailed the severe dilapidated condition of the shed and its risk to public safety.
+An independent assessment (dated August 2023) detailed the severe dilapidated condition of the shed and its risk to public safety.
 A follow-up inspection has been undertaken to reassess the structural condition (dated February 2024).
 Read the Goods Shed Information Sheet for more information.